Apex-Business-Systems/condor-classic-ui/README.md

 # Warning for Humans
 Unless you've been instructed to specifically use `@condor/classic-ui`, turn back now.
 Seriously.
 This should be a private repo but I am too lazy to do some automation tasks with Github deploy keys so... here it is...
 Good luck...
 Stay away...

+If you want to use this, use https://nielssp.github.io/classic-stylesheets.

+# License

+This repository is public for deployment convenience only.

+This is not open-source software.
+No license is granted for public use, redistribution, modification, hosting, deployment, or incorporation into other projects.
+See `/LICENSE`.

+Issues, pull requests, forks, and third-party use are not solicited.

 # @condor/classic-ui

 `@condor/classic-ui` is a **private shared framework** used by Condor applications to provide reusable “classic UI” primitives and styling infrastructure.